REGISTER WITH THE PRACTICE

 We will not be able to register you if you live outside of this boundary, you can use the Postcode checker at top right of the map to confirm if you are inside or outside the boundary.

-You can register at the practice by bringing your medical card to the surgery or signing and completing a registration form and questionnaire which can be collected from the surgery.
+You can register at the practice online by clicking here or by bringing your medical card to the surgery or signing and completing a registration form and questionnaire which can be collected from the surgery.

-Wells Health Centre can only accept new patients after valid identification is presented.
+Wells Health Centre requests that you provide valid identification when registering at the surgery.
 A combination of photo ID plus a document containing your address is required.
 Recommended documents:

-If unable to present ID at registration your registration will still be accepted but you will be asked to bring ID in at your next visit and a note made on your records to this effect.
+If you are unable to present ID at registration your registration will still be accepted but you will be asked to bring any available ID in at your next visit.

 If you cannot come to the surgery, registration may be carried out by an authorised representative who may sign the registration on your behalf.
 You can then present your ID at your first visit.